-5.24 Paternity leave
+5.25 Paternity leave

 Eligible employees will have the right to take paid leave to care for the child and /or support the mother.
 Ordinary paternity provides 2 weeks paid leave to employees.
 Employees may be entitled to additional statutory paternity pay.
-Please refer to the following link for further details: Paternity leave policies a statutory tribunal;
+Please refer to the following link for further details: Paternity Leave Policy

-5.25 Public duties
+5.26 Public duties